abpframework/abp/docs/en/Blog-Posts/2023-11-15 v8_0_Preview/POST.md

 The **Dynamic Claims** feature is used to dynamically generate claims for the user in each request.
 It's used to automatically and dynamically override the configured claim values in the client's authentication token/cookie by the latest user claims.

-In the prior versions, whenever a user changes its email address or confirm own email address, or any other information related to user and also being in user claims, he/she would need to logout and then login to refresh its claims.
+In the prior versions, whenever a user changed their email address or confirmed their own email address, or any other information related to the user (and if it's in the claims), he/she would need to logout and then login to refresh its claims.
 The new **Dynamic Claims** feature overcomes this problem and allows to **always get the latest user claims**.

 This feature is disabled by default and you can enable it easily for your existing MVC applications by following the [Dynamic Claims documentation](https://docs.abp.io/en/abp/8.0/Dynamic-Claims).
 For the other UI options (Angular & Blazor UIs), you don't need to enable this feature, since they obtain claims ftom a configuration endpoint.